-For the Shrimp Balls: Pat shrimp dry with paper towels and transfer to a food processor.
+For the Shrimp Balls (optional, see note): Pat shrimp dry with paper towels and transfer to a food processor.
 Pulse 20 times, stopping to scrape down the sides every few pulses for even mincing.
 Transfer minced shrimp to a large bowl.

 Add egg white, scallion, white pepper, salt, cornstarch, and Shaoxing wine to the shrimp.
 With chopsticks or a fork, mix in a circular motion until combined.
 Using wet hands, form shrimp paste into 2-inch balls and set on a parchment-lined baking sheet.
 Refrigerate until ready to cook in hot pot.

-For the Scallion and Hot Pepper Sauce: Combine chili, scallion, cilantro, and ginger in a bowl.
+For the Scallion and Hot Pepper Sauce: Combine chile, scallion, cilantro, and ginger in a bowl.
 In a small saucepan, heat peanut or olive oil over medium heat for 30 seconds.
-Drizzle hot oil all over scallions, chili, ginger, and cilantro.
+Drizzle hot oil all over scallions, chile, ginger, and cilantro.

 Stir in soy sauce, vinegar, and hot chili oil.
 Let stand at room temperature until vegetables are slightly wilted, at least 15 minutes.
 Serve at room temperature.